raspberrypilearning/build-a-webpage/en/step_3.md

 ## Build and test

-Now it's time to make your web page.
+Now it's time to build your web page.

+**Tip:** Plan your project so you will be able to create a basic web page in the time you have available and then upgrade the project if you have time left.

 Image, gif or video showing what they will achieve by the end of the step. ![](images/image.png)